microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/conditionalaccesssessioncontrols.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a complex type of session controls that is enforced after sign-in.
+Represents session controls that are enforced after sign-in.
+All the session controls inherit from [conditionalAccessSessionControl](conditionalaccesssessioncontrol.md).

 ## Properties